aridon9959/aritGeo/README.md

 # aritGeo
-aritGeo is a function that is used to determine if the the array passed is either arithemtic or geometric.
+aritGeo is a function that is used to determine if the an array passed is either arithemtic or geometric.